Sharifuzzaman: Personal life

 Born in Munshiganj Sardar, East Bengal, Sharifuzzaman family had originally moved from Chandpur due to his father's job as a lawyer.
 Sharif is the second oldest among seven brothers and two sisters.
 Five of his brothers were also footballers, among them Nowsheruzzaman and Arifuzzaman played with alongside him at Mohammedan SC in 1975.
 While the other two Ashraf and Mamun played in the Dhaka First Division League.
 His brother Badiuzzaman Khosru, initially participated in the 1971 Liberation War alongside him.
 He studied in Dhaka University alongside his brother Nowsher, and got a degree in physics.

 Playing career

-In 1969, Sharif made his First Division debut with Fire Service SC.
+In 1969, Sharif made his First Division debut with Fire Service AC.
 In 1973, Sharif alongside his brother, Nowsheruzzaman, were selected for the first Bangladesh national football team by Sheikh Shaheb Ali.
 He participated in the 1973 Merdeka Cup in Malaysia.
 In the same year, represented both Dhaka XI and Jessore XI against the touring Dinamo Minsk.
 His best season came while playing with his brother Nowsher in Mohammedan SC in 1975.
 That year, he scored a hat-trick against BG Press in a 3–0 victory, while Nowsher finished the season as the highest goalscorer.
 He also participated in the 1975 AFC Youth Championship held in Kuwait.
 In 1977, he captained WAPDA Sports Club, before ending his career with the same club in 1979.